knative/eventing/support/COMMUNITY_CONTACTS.md

 to remove yourself and add yourself to the NON_ROSTER file.
 Similarly you can trade your timeslot with others by sending PRs.

+## Volunteeres
+Those who aren't reviewers or approvers and are interested in volunteering are welcome to add themselves to the `support/VOLUNTEERS` file.

+## Generating a New Schedule
 The schedule can be regenerated randomly for a new cycle with the command (run from the eventing base directory).
-Those who aren't reviewers or approvers and are interested in volunteering are welcome to add themselves to the `support/VOLUNTEERS` file.

 ```sh
 VOLUNTEERS=$(grep -hs "" support/VOLUNTEERS)